ADITYABAMANE/ADITYABAMANE/README.md

 💞️ I want to collaborate on open-source projects, especially those involving Python, React, and data science.

-📫 How to reach me: You can contact me via email at adityabamane@example.com or connect with me on LinkedIn at Aditya Bamane.
+📫 How to reach me: You can contact me via email at adityabamane05@gmail.com or connect with me on LinkedIn at https://www.linkedin.com/in/aditya-bamane-73863922b/.

 😄 Pronouns: He/Him